johnnymack1982/Portfolio/README.md

 	* Backwards - _Prompts user for a sentence containing no fewer than six (6) words.
 Using a custom function, reverses the characters in the user's string and reports the reversed string back to the user._

-	* AgeConvert - Prompts user for their name and age in years.
-The user's age is then passed into multiple custom functions to calculate age in days, hours, minutes and seconds before reporting this information back to the user.
+	* AgeConvert - _Prompts user for their name and age in years.
+The user's age is then passed into multiple custom functions to calculate age in days, hours, minutes and seconds before reporting this information back to the user._

+	* TempConvert - _Promputs user for a temperature in fareneit, converts that temperature to celcius and reports the results back to the user.
+Then the user is prompted for a temperature is celcius, converts to farenheit and reports the results back to the user.